-Paw Protection for Dogs
+1. Paw Protection for Dogs

-On icy, snowy or particularly rough trails most dogs will need some sort of paw protection to keep them going all day.
+On icy, snowy, or particularly rough trails, most dogs will need some sort of paw protection to keep them going all day.
 Dog booties come in packs of four and are slipped over their feet.
 If your dog isn't used to them it can make them walk funny at first until they forget they have them on.
 Many dogs will try pulling them off with their teeth and will need some instruction to leave them alone.

-Dog First-Aid Kit
+2. Dog First-Aid Kit

 Just like you, your pup should never leave home without a first aid kit.
-For the most part you don't really need an additional first aid kit for your dog.
-Most of the medical supplies you need for your dog are the same you would care for yourself but a dog injury does tend to use a lot of antibiotic ointment, gauze and hydrogen peroxide so make sure to pack extras.
+For the most part, you don't really need an additional first aid kit for your dog.
+Most of the medical supplies you need for your dog are the same you would care for yourself but a dog injury does tend to use a lot of antibiotic ointment, gauze, and hydrogen peroxide so make sure to pack extras.

-- Veterinary contact and dog's medical history
+- Veterinary contact and any known medical conditions

-- Self adhering bandages
+- Self-adhering bandages

 - Paw salve